uabrc/uabrc.github.io/docs/cheaha/open_ondemand/hpc_desktop.md

 ### Clipboard Functions to Cut, Copy, and Paste

 You can also copy, cut and paste into a terminal on the HPC desktop job.
 To do this, please see our section [Copy-Paste Into HPC Desktop](./hpc_desktop.md#copy-paste-into-hpc-desktop).

-We recommend the Software Carpentries tutorial for getting familiar with terminal/shell commands, you can find details about this and other recommended tutorials in our page for [Training Resources](https://docs.rc.uab.edu/education/training_resources/#the-carpentries).

 ## Accessing the Terminal